Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 Below you’ll find our recommendations of a few portable generators for RV AC that are very fuel-efficient in their respective power output.

 Most RVers carry their portable generator on the back of their truck, which means you have to load and unload it physically.
-And buying a heavy generator will mean difficulty loading and unload plus increasing the chance of back injury.
+And buying a heavy generator will mean difficulty loading and unloading plus increasing the chance of back injury.

 Therefore, size your generator correctly as an increase in the power output increases the physical weight of the generator.